tori0359/docker-pmis-app/README.md

 ## Development Environment

-> **NOTICE**
->
-> The `war` file and `server.xml` file will be used directly to run the container, you can't start this container remotely,
-> first copy all the required files into the server than proceed with the following instructions.
-> If you are on windows you can use `WinSCP`, on Linux you can use `docker-machine` to copy all the `build/dist` folder with:
->
->       $ docker-machine scp -r . sa-aws1:~/pmis
->
-> where `sa-aws1` is the name of the machine

-Create the `war` file executing the Ant Task `docker-build`, the file will be saved inside the `build/dist` folder.
+Create the `war` file executing the Ant Task `docker-build`, the file will be saved inside the `build/dist/was` folder.

 Only after the completion of the previous task, from the `build/dist` folder you should execute the following commands.